 Smoking tobacco, forgetting to floss, and other unhealthy oral habits can compromise the health of your dental implants and can even lead to failure.

-Dr. Shipp can help patients in 39705 using procedures like bone grafting to increase volume, gum disease therapy to treat gum disease and inflammation, or a breakdown of unhealthy oral habits that can compromise your quality of life.
+Dr. Shipp can provide patients near Columbus with procedures like bone grafting to increase volume and gum disease therapy to treat gum disease and inflammation.

 If your oral health is good, you will more than likely have success with dental implants.
 The best way to find out if they are a good option for you is to talk to Dr. Shipp and come in for an examination in Columbus.
 When teeth have been missing for a long time, the bone that used to be anchored by your tooth root starts to recede.
 If there isn’t enough jaw bone to anchor the dental implant, Dr. Shipp can recommend reconstructive dental procedures to establish enough soft tissue and bone as support.
 We understand that patients may fear not being able to take part in a dental procedure due to poor oral habits or length of time with a gapped smile—but it's essential to understand that we have procedures in place to treat less than optimal oral situations.
 Click here for more information about whether you are a good candidate for dental implants.